Sports, Friday, October 9th

 What a week it’s been for West Burlington.

-The Lady Falcons picked a win earlier this week against then No. 3 (1A) Holy Trinity, last night they claimed another bounty, taking down Maureen Heath and the No. 10 (1A) New London Tigers, 3-2 at West Burlington High School.
+The Lady Falcons picked up a win earlier this week against then No. 3 (1A) Holy Trinity, last night they claimed another bounty, taking down Maureen Heath and the No. 10 (1A) New London Tigers, 3-2 at West Burlington High School.

 Sydney Marlow was sublime, with a game high 30 kills, while Kenna Marlow chipped in with eight.